ruixiw1/cs1302-arcade/REFLECTION.md

 ## Deadline 3 - TUE 2020-12-15 (Dec 15)
 1. I have already finished the whole project.
 I think there is nothing difference with my plan in Deadline2.
 2. I found I don't need to start with a new ssh.
 The works in ssh and ssh -XY are the same.
 Maybe the difference only happens when I compile the code.
 The new problem I find is that 60 lines is always not enough!
 Could you increase the number of lines in checkstyle?
-3. The grader should check both of the extra points.
+3. The grader should check Extra Credit 2.